Marine Gardens: Greyhound racing

 Teething troubles caused the first meeting to be abandoned due to hare mechanical failure, the first race witnessed by 6,000 spectators was voided and after only one completed 525 yards race it broke down again.
 A second meeting finally took place on 16 July with the first evening meeting on 21 July.
-Racing is believed to have continued until 1936.
+Racing is believed to have continued until late 1936.

 Speedway

-Speedway started in May 1928 but had ended during 1931 following the GRA signing of the lease.
+Speedway started on 19 May 1928, with an open meeting organised by the Scottish Dirt Track Motor Racing Club.
+It ended during 1931 following the GRA signing of the lease.
 Fred Yooll died in January 1936 and the well-known speedway promoter Jimmy Fraser took over with speedway returning in 1938.

 Permanent closure

 The area was again required for military purposes during the Second World War, leading to the final closure of the complex.
 After the war most of the Marine Gardens was demolished becoming industrial factories, the speedway track became a test track for a car company.
 Since 1962, the location of the Marine Gardens has been occupied by a bus depot.